griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 Total Number of somatic variants called: 67
 ```

-#### The strand settings
-A typical thing that the qc review can reveal is that the wrong strand setting was used in the yaml file.
-It is important to know the correct strand setting to determine the expression levels of gene, especially in cases of overlapping genes.
-So with an unstranded protocol, we do not map RNA reads to DNA by strand information.
-When the strand protocol is unknown, setting the strand setting in the yaml to unstranded is safest because it essentially does not consider the directionality of the reads during mapping.
-However, this does result in a loss of information.
-If you set your yaml to first strand when the protocol is second or unstranded, you could potentially lose whole genes depending on overlap...

-**how to manually infer strandedness**

 #### End Bias

 Visually inspect the plot located at `qc/tumor_rna/rna_metrics.pdf`.
 If the RNA-seq data is of good quality from intact RNA the plot should have a “horseback” shape, representing lower coverage at the beginning and end of transcripts but quickly rising and remaining relatively high over the majority of the transcript positions.
 RNA-seq data made from highly degraded RNA combined with polyA selection or oligo-dT cDNA priming can have a heavily biased distribution instead.
 Such data can still produce gene expression estimates but will be unable to effectively verify the expression of somatic variant alleles.